 - Which monument is the tallest?
 For classes studying trigonometry, Bellefontaine offers many monuments between 15 and 50 feet high that a class could try to measure exactly using instruments and tables.
 (Please share your results with the office).

 Do you love art, architecture, history, and horticulture?
 Would you enjoy sharing your excitement and enthusiasm with cemetery visitors of all ages?
-If so, you should consider joining the Bellefontaine Cemetery Docent Program.
+If so, you should consider joining the Bellefontaine Cemetery Guides.

-Docents are trained volunteers who introduce visitors to the spectacular history of Bellefontaine Cemetery through tours, talks, and programs.
-Docent candidates should, be dependable and enthusiastic, possess good communication skills, be able to lead tours of the grounds, be willing to work with visitors of all ages, provide accurate information, and treat visitors with courtesy and respect.
+Guides are trained volunteers who introduce visitors to the spectacular history of Bellefontaine Cemetery through tours, talks, and programs.
+Candidates should, be dependable and enthusiastic, possess good communication skills, be able to lead tours of the grounds, be willing to work with visitors of all ages, provide accurate information, and treat visitors with courtesy and respect.

 For many, the people who assist them during their visit provide the most important impression of Bellefontaine Cemetery.
-Becoming a docent is an opportunity to enrich the lives of others as well as your own.
-Fill out a docent application here.
+Becoming a guide is an opportunity to enrich the lives of others as well as your own.
+Fill out a volunteer application here.